 2.)
 The sheep botflies deposit their eggs in the noses of sheep.
-As they develop then can cause a neurological condition called blind staggers.
+As they develop they can cause a neurological condition called blind staggers.
 (The animal walks with an unsteady, staggering gait and seems to be blind.)

 3.)
-The rodent botfly attacks rats, mice and squirrels.
+The rodent botfly attacks rats, mice, and squirrels.
 The maggots enter in to the scrotum and can cause them to be emasculated.

 4.)
 The human botfly attacks livestock, deer, and humans!
 The female fly attaches her eggs to mosquitoes and other insects that carry the eggs to the actual host.
 Body warmth causes the eggs to hatch, and the tiny larvae penetrate the skin.

 5.)
 Bots are found mainly near Central Asia and South America.
 But there are species that live right here in the United States!

 But wait, there’s more on the bot fly!

 6.)
 The botfly is a parasite in every sense of the word.

 7.)
 In humans, the botfly infestations are pretty severe.
 The hatched larvae enter the skin, and a raised lesion is made.
 The lesion houses the larvae that can also secrete pus.
 The area is surrounded by pathogens that affect the tissues and can cause severe infections.